GodKnowss/GodKnowss.github.io/research.md

 ## Future Directions
 I plan to continue advancing my research and studies in signal processing, machine learning, digital design, and more.
-I also hope to continue my academic journey in grad school with excellent researchers.
+I also hope to continue my academic journey in graduate school with excellent researchers.

 ---
 For more information, feel free to explore my [CV](cv.md) or [Contact](contact.md) page.